fedeghe/synchazard/source/server/CLIENT.md

     data-worker="/pathTo/webWorker.js"></script>
 ```
 Here is an ordered list of what the `dataWorker` script will do:
-1) in the global namespace defines an object `$NS$` which will create and hold references to:
+1) in the global namespace defines an object `$NS$` which will:
-    - **one webWorker**: that will be responsible to define the routing of all incoming data toward handling functions or object instances (thats implements a `handle` function)
+    - create and hold a reference to **one webWorker** (from the data-worker attrsibute) that will be responsible to define the routing of all incoming data toward handling functions or object instances (thats implements a `handle` function)
-    - all handling functions & instances
+    - mantain needed references to all handling functions & instances
+    - expose:
+        - a send function meant to be used to communicate with the server (through the ws created at step #2)
         - two injection functions for scripts and stylesheets
         - the ~unique identifier of the client

-2) starts and incapsulate the webSocket connection to the server, offering a `send` method necessary for the client to send message to the socket Server when needed, this wrapper method attaches a unique identifier of the client (there is still an extremely remote chance of clientId collision)
+2) starts and incapsulate the webSocket connection to the server, offering a `$NS$.send` method necessary for the client to send message to the socket Server when needed, this wrapper method attaches a unique identifier of the client (there is still an extremely remote chance of clientId collision)
-3) Intercept all messages coming from the webSocket and forward to the webworker, decoded as json
+3) Intercept all messages incoming through the webSocket toward the client and forward to the webworker, decoded as json
-4) On connection automatically sends an `init` request through the webSocket
+4) When the connection is successfully established sends an `init` request through the webSocket
-5) Automatically attempt to reconnect when the connection is lost for any reason (some config options are available in the vars.json build file)
+5) Attempt to reconnect when the connection is lost for any reason (some config options are available in the vars.json build file)
-6) Offers a couple of functions to pause & resume the communication.
+6) Offers a couple of functions to pause & resume any data flow.
-7) Handle an optional parameter that can be passed to the script tag as attrbute which allows to avoid message collision; this topic is the only solution I found when I realized that the webSocket server can run many scripts which could all reply to, for example, a init request and the answer could collide.
-I'll get back to this topic after describing how the webSocket server lib is working.
+7) Handle an optional parameter that can be passed to the script tag as attrbute which allows to avoid message collision; this topic is the only solution I found when I realized that the webSocket server can run many scripts which could all reply to, for example, a init request and the answer could collide between different clients running different workers.
+I'll get back to this topic after describing how the server-side of _Synchazard_ is working.

 #### Handlers functions and instances
-As should be clear the webworker is meant in a simple case to almost forward the data toward the right comsumer.
-But where should this consumers be defined? ... in a script similar to the following one:
+As should be clear the webworker is meant in the simplest case to almost forward the data toward the right consumer or _handler_.
+But where should this _handlers_ be defined? ... in a script! ... similar to the following one:
 ```
 <script>
     // here $NS$ is available and loadScript can be useful